Visit Rosetta’s birthplace at Europe’s Space Hub this October

-The thousands of visitors expected for the event will be joined by four astronauts confirmed to date: Dutch astronaut André Kuipers (who will also be celebrating his birthday that day), US astronaut Steven Smith, Italian astronaut Paolo Nespoli and his predecessor, Franco Malerba, the first Italian in space.
+The thousands of visitors expected for the event will be joined by a trio of astronauts: Dutch astronaut André Kuipers (who will also be celebrating his birthday that day), Italian astronaut Paolo Nespoli and his predecessor, Franco Malerba, the first Italian in space.

 Expert scientists and engineers will also be on hand, sharing secrets of how to design, test and fly ground-breaking space missions such as the billion-star-mapping Gaia, Europe’s largest ever telecom satellite Alphasat and comet-chasing Rosetta.

 And newly unveiled at the event will be a spectacular thousandth-scale model of both Rosetta and target comet.
 This 4 m version features vents of smoking material – just like the real thing – and a tiny Philae lander touching down on it.

 The 5 October Open Day has the theme of “50 years of European cooperation in space – bring on the next 50 years.”

 A special exhibit of spacecraft models and rare photos will tell the tale of those 50 years – extending back before ESA’s founding in 1975 to the pioneering achievements of its ESRO and ELDO predecessor organisations.

 Real hardware will also be on view, including solar panels retrieved from the Hubble Space Telescope in orbit and a drop test replica of ESA’s IXV spaceplane, which was parachuted into the Mediterranean to test its splashdown endurance, ahead of the actual mission’s November flight.